South Pasadena, California: Arts and culture

 South Pasadena calls itself the "City of Trees".

 "Mom and Pop" merchants populate the business district, and the Mission West area is a part of the original U.S. Route 66.
 Of historical relevance is The Fair Oaks Pharmacy and Soda Fountain; also the Rialto Theater in downtown South Pasadena is a unique blend of Spanish Baroque and Egyptian stylings and was built in 1925.
 It is one of the last remaining single screen cinemas in the country.
 The Rialto was added to the National Register of Historic Places in 1978, having narrowly missed being torn down that year.
 It went out of business on August 19, 2007, because of low profits.

 The Farmer's Market has become a tradition in the historic Mission-West District of South Pasadena.
 On the first Saturday of December every year, South Pasadena Booster Club hosts an annual 5K/10K run around South Pasadena known as the "Tiger Run", after the SPHS mascot.
 Racers from kindergarten to age 80 are invited to participate, including a wheelchair event.
 The 5K is run on flat sidewalks and roads around town, but the 10K (6.2 miles) includes some difficult hills.
 There is also a 300-meter children's run for kids 10 and under.

 Parks and recreation

-The Arroyo Seco (canyon, stream, and cultural landscape) offers a diverse range of experiences for walkers and more experienced hikers.

-The Arroyo Seco stream begins at Red Box near Mount Wilson in the San Gabriel Mountains and proceeds through steep mountain canyons for 11 mi until it enters the urban plain of the San Gabriel Valley at the Jet Propulsion Laboratory.
-The stream, largely channelized south of Devil's Gate Dam, proceeds in the Arroyo Seco canyon for 11 mi more: through Pasadena, South Pasadena and Northeast Los Angeles to the confluence with the Los Angeles River near Elysian Park, Chinatown and downtown Los Angeles.

 There are a few unchannelized portions of the Arroyo Seco south of Devil’s Gate Dam.
 These areas are just north and south of the Rose Bowl, and host some small populations of duck, fish, and frogs.

 There are 5 parks located within the City of South Pasadena that offer the community family recreation and activities.
 These are Garfield Park, Eddie Park, Library Park, Orange Grove Park and War Memorial Park.